Saving & Spending Taxes

 jovannig/Adobe Boston Massachusetts

-If you hope to retire early, Massachusetts won’t make it easy on your efforts to build a nest egg.
-The Bay State leads all U.S. states with the highest tax burden for individual taxpayers.
+If you hope to retire early, Massachusetts won't make it easy on your efforts to build a nest egg.
+The Bay State comes in second for all U.S. states with the highest tax burden.

 f11photo/Adobe downtown hartford city